lzychowski/lzychowski.github.io/_posts/2017-02-17-SCSS-repeated-helper-classes-with-5px-increment.md

 ## Mixins and reusability

-Final step is to convert this loop into a reusable code and replace hardcoded values.
+Final step is to convert this loop into reusable code and replace hardcoded values.
 In order to accomplish this we will wrap our loop structure into a `@mixin` that will accept our map of keys and values as well as values used in the loop control structure.

 First thought would be to use a `@function`, but in SCSS the purpose of a `@function` is to return a value and not to hold logic.  `@mixin` is a reusable block of SCSS that takes arguments like a function and can contain control structures as well as CSS rules and other mixins.